thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 specific encodings thereof such as {{X.690}}), at least in certain modes.
 Alternatively, a TLS peer could issue delegated credentials that are based on a CA-issued certificate, as in {{TLS-SUBCERTS}}.
-In both of these cases, a TLS client could learn of a service identity through its inclusion in the relevant certificate.
+In both cases, a TLS client could learn of a service identity through its inclusion in the relevant certificate.
 The rules specified here are intended to apply whenever service identities are included in X.509 certificates or credentials that are derived from such certificates.